hubmapconsortium/portal-ui/context/app/markdown/apis.md

 # APIs and Data Downloads

-HuBMAP incorporates a wide range of data and metadata, developed by a number of separate teams, so unfortunately there is no single "HuBMAP API".
+HuBMAP incorporates a wide range of data and metadata, developed by a number of separate teams, and there is no single "HuBMAP API".
 Depending on your needs, there are different places to begin.

 ## Data or metadata for a single dataset